 How often should I defragment/optimize my hard drive?

-There’s no one-size-fits-all answer to this question, as it depends on your usage patterns and the fragmentation level of your hard drive.
-However, a general guideline is to defragment/optimize your hard drive every month or when the fragmentation level reaches 10% or higher.
+There’s no one-size-fits-all answer, but a general guideline is to defragment/optimize your hard drive every month or when the fragmentation level reaches 10% or higher.

 Does defragmentation/optimization affect my files or data?